How did it all start for Virus Help Team

 A day during Easter 1992 I was down to visit Erik.
 Then I met Jan Andersen and Torben Danø I have seen Jan shortly (he can't remember -he's just getting older) talking to Erik about how he had shown the TNS to some pupils at an evening school and taught them how to use it.
 A month or so after Easter, the two guys forming RVC-DK wished to leave to pay a greater attention to their study.
 I had had a wish to join the center from the day I started in SHI - now that possibility was in reach.
 Erik thought it was better if I stayed at "my post", however he hadn't any complaints when Jan was pointed at as a new RVC leader.
 What the heck.
 I called Jan and fortunately he lived just 25 km's from me.
 The next month Jan and I redesigned the whole set of disks.
 Time demanded a Kick2.0 disk and we first tried different versions of "softkick's" (Jan had a hard drive - lucky him).
 Well, we equipped Jan's A500 with a Kick2.0 ROM and that gave us a lot of new possibilities, one was to use the entire 880KB of a disk.
 Shortly after Jan and I teamed up, Jan Nielsen (Jan-Jan), Torben Danø and Henrik Lauridsen joined to be part of the action.

+By that time the Internet hadn't evolved into this communicator it is today, then there were nets like FIDONET, a local net in Denmark and AMIGANET, a world wide net for the Amiga community.
+It could take up to a fortnight to get a reply from fare places like Australia or South America and it wasn't right to mail virus around those nets, as executables in archives, attached to personal letters, could be opened and executed by accident.
+Security on the Internet has been improved dramatically and today virus can be mailed via the net instead of on disks in letters.
 Soon Jan established SHI BBS.
 First he figured out the MAX BBS system but soon he changed to - and learned to master - the STARNET BBS system (the prior system to MEBBS net) under which the system performed to the end.
 The system almost killed Jan, he wanted the system to be no less than 100 percent secure and he actually took a bet with another SHI guy, who claimed he could hack the BBS.
 As fare as i know, Jan is still waiting to collect the bet.
 However, Jan also did a heck off a job in keeping the BBS up to date, he actually "haunted" every corner of all the great BBS-sites and nets to seek new updates all the time.
-One more thing, Jan is also the author of the "VirusWarning.guide", a news-guide about virus, what archives they were spread in and where they were found - actually he is still updating it today.

 However, on the 31 december 1994 the five of us performing under SHI in the RVC known as "SHI Team Denmark" discovered that SHI in general took a different path, we decided to resign from SHI and keep on the path we had followed so fare.
 There were many reasons that lead us to this conclusion and it wasn't easy for any of us to leave.
 As fare as I know SHI doesn't exist anymore, however, lots off friends met each other in SHI and lots of new great ideas evolved from the endless brainstorms we had.
 From the 1'st of January 1995 Virus Help Team Denmark took off - the name had slightly changed as the words "Team Denmark" is copyrighted, today we function under the name "Virus Help Team".